dhirajkumar1112/Stroke-Prediction/README.md

 We used the stroke prediction dataset from Kaggle (uploaded by the user fedesoriano).
 Link:- https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset

-## PreProcessing and Model Building
+## Pre-Processing and Model Building
 The file for preprocessing and model building named "Stroke_Prediction.ipynb" is uploaded here.

 ## Integration